doubleKari/doubleKari/README.md

 - 👋 Hi, I’m Karikari
-- 👀 I’m interested in web development and new technologies
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Python, Tailwind and JavaScript
+- 🌱 I’m currently learning TailwindCSS and JavaScript
 - 💞️ I’m looking to collaborate on Web Development projects
-- 📫 How to reach me ...
+- 📫 How to reach me [@kaykayyaw@gmail.com](@kaykayyaw@gmail.com)

 <!---
 doubleKari/doubleKari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.